mudi77/img-to-matterjs/README.md

 ![Description](itm4.gif)

 # How it does
-It loads images and convert into canvas image object than slice image than grab data bitmaps and iterate over to determine edge all founded sub blocks are redrawed to right position.
+It loads images and convert into canvas image object then slice image then grab data bitmaps and iterate over to determine edge all founded sub blocks are redrawed to right position.
 Concave shape can be produced.
 Images are always processed horizontally so if image height > image width image is rotated.

 # Usage
 ### Input json Config example: